MegalithicBTC/BTCPayserver-LSPS1/README.md

 ... this would be really, really, complicated, and would leave quite a few opportunities for hard-to-diagnose bugs and edge cases.

-Therefore, for this application, almost all communication between THE CLIENT and the THE LSP is carried over HTTPs. (**Almost** all, because, of course, the actual channel opening negotiation happens via the standard Lightning protocol.)
+Therefore, for this application, almost all communication between THE CLIENT and the THE LSP is carried over HTTPS. (**Almost** all, because, of course, the actual channel opening negotiation happens via the standard Lightning protocol.)

 Besides this one caveat, this plugin is designed to comply fully with LSPS1.[^1]

 ## Design principles

-BTCPay Server is a complex application with several layers of APIs added at various points during in its lifetime.
+BTCPay Server is a complex application with several layers of APIs added at various points during its lifetime.

 It's also written in a language (C#) which only a small minority of developers have experience with.
 At the same time, security is extremely important.

 All this adds up (in our view) to a requirement for plugin developers: Only use server-side (C#, dotnet) functionality in your plugin where **absolutely necessary**.
 The fewer points of contact between your code and BTCPay server's API, the fewer points of failure (or security holes) you should have.

-For this reason, we've tried to push as much of the complexity as possible of this plugin to the client side, to everyone's favorite client-side language: Javascript.
+For this reason, we've tried to push as much of the complexity as possible of this plugin to the client side, to everyone's favorite client-side language: JavaScript.

 We rely on C# methods in BTCPay Server for only two purposes:
 1. We validate that THE CLIENT has a Lightning node attached to his/her BTCPay Server instance, and get the `public_key` of this Lightning node.
-2. We ask BTCpay server's attached Lightning node to reach out and "connect" to the LSP's public URI.
+2. We ask BTCpay Server's attached Lightning node to reach out and "connect" to the LSP's public URI.
 (This is NOT via http, this happens strictly over the Lightning network.)

 The code to perform these operations is simple, and we invite you to review it in [LSPS1Controller.cs](BTCPayServer.Plugins.LSPS1/Controllers/LSPS1Controller.cs) and [LightningNodeService.cs](BTCPayServer.Plugins.LSPS1/Services/LightningNodeService.cs).